Bubka/2FAuth-Docs/docs/Usage/administration.md

 [Check your logs](/getting-started/troubleshooting/#check-logs) in case the email was never delivered.
 They might provide more information about the issue.
 !!!

+### 2FA Sharing

+The [2FA Account Sharing feature](/usage/2fa-sharing/) enables users to securely grant access to their 2FA accounts without exposing the underlying 2FA secrets.
+Authorized users can then generate valid authentication codes.

+When the sharing feature is disabled:

+- Existing share configurations are preserved.
+- Shared access becomes temporarily inactive.

+No sharing data is deleted during this process.
+If the feature is later re-enabled, all previously configured shares automatically become effective again under their original conditions and permissions.

+#### ALL_USERS scope activation

+Because of its broad impact, the [`ALL_USERS` sharing scope](/usage/2fa-sharing/#all_users-scope) may be considered dangerous or inappropriate.

+Disabling the option prevents any new sharing using the `ALL USERS` scope and inactivates existing ones.
+If the option is later re-enabled, all previously inactivated shares automatically become effective again.

 ### Icon storage

 #### File system storage